Piedmont Park: Outdoor activities

 The park hosts several miles of paved paths suitable for walking, running, biking, and inline skating.
 Skate Escape across from the park at the 12th Street entrance rents both bikes and skates.
 On weekend afternoons, skateboarders and inline skaters often share the open, paved area inside the 12th Street entrance.

 Piedmont Park has picnic shelters located just to the East of the north soccer field.
 There are also various picnic tables and benches throughout the park.
 Many visitors choose to picnic on the expansive lawns as well.
 The first grill in Piedmont Park was erected for the 1895 Cotton States Exposition where the administrative offices now sit.
 There are 22 grills throughout the park.
 No portable grills are allowed.

 The Noguchi "Playscape" is located near the 12th Street Gate.
 The geometrically shaped, modernist playground includes a soaring swing set, slide, sand pit, climbing dome and more made of bright and exciting colors.

 Also in the park is a new playground known as Mayor's Grove.
 It was designed as a Boundless Playgrounds and features a high level of accessibility and interactive play.

 Sports

 Piedmont Park is a popular place for organized sports.
 The Sharon E. Lester Tennis Center at Piedmont Park is a fully staffed, public facility with 12 lighted hard courts, offering leagues, lessons, and supplies.

 The Active Oval has two softball fields, two soccer fields, and two beach volleyball courts, all ringed by a dirt running path.
 Kickball leagues also use the softball fields.

-The park's swimming center, once closed for renovations, re-opened in summer of 2009.
+The park also has a swimming center.